Frances FitzGerald (journalist): Career

 FitzGerald became a journalist, initially writing for the New York Herald Tribune magazine.
 She went to South Vietnam in January 1966.
 She met Washington Post journalist Ward Just at a party soon after arriving in Saigon and began a relationship with him that continued until she left South Vietnam in November 1966.
 She formed a close connection with Daniel Ellsberg who was working as an intelligence officer at the U.S. Embassy.
-Unlike many male journalists, she didn't report on the latest combat operations, but rather focussed on the effects of the war on South Vietnamese politics and society.
+Unlike many of the male journalists, she did not report on the latest combat operations, but rather focused on the effects of the war on South Vietnamese politics and society.
 Her first article titled "The Hopeful Americans & the Weightless Mr. Ky" was published in the Village Voice on 21 April 1966.
 She investigated the effects of Operation Masher on South Vietnamese civilians and followed the Buddhist Uprising.
 She repeatedly visited the village of Duc Lap, interviewing villagers to write "Life and Death of a Vietnamese Village" which appeared in The New York Times Magazine on 4 September 1966.
 Her final story was "Behind the Facade: the Tragedy of Saigon" describing the conditions of refugees who had sought safety in the city and were overwhelming its inadequate infrastructure and funding.

 On her return to New York she attended Truman Capote's Black and White Ball with her mother, stepfather and half-sister Penelope Tree on 28 November 1966, which launched Tree's modelling career.

 In late June 1967 she met Just in Paris and the two then spent July and August writing at Glin Castle owned by her distant relative Desmond John Villiers FitzGerald, Knight of Glin.
 She flew back to Washington in late July to attend her father's funeral and then returned to Glin.
 In October Just sent her a birthday letter advising that he had got married.
-Just's book, To What End, written at Glin, did not mention Fitzgerald by name.
+Just's book, To What End, written at Glin, did not mention FitzGerald by name.

 In October 1967 she was introduced to Paul Mus who was visiting professor at Princeton University.
 Mus' book Sociologie d'une Guerre had informed her writing on Vietnam.
 Mus became a mentor to her until his death in 1969.
 In 1968 she signed a contract with the Atlantic Monthly Press for a book about the Americans and Vietnam.

 In late 1969 she was awarded residency at the MacDowell Colony and began a relationship with fellow resident writer Alan Lelchuk.
-At the end of the residency she lived with Lelchuk in Cambridge, Massachusetts where he worked as an assistant professor at Brandeis University.
+At the end of the residency she lived with Lelchuk in Cambridge, Massachusetts, where he worked as an assistant professor at Brandeis University.

-Following Mus' death, John McAlister and Richard H. Solomon acted as advisers on Fitzgerald's book.
+Following Mus' death, John McAlister and Richard H. Solomon acted as advisers on FitzGerald's book.
 In January 1970 she met with Henry Kissinger to discuss Richard Nixon's Vietnam policy.
 Later in 1970 she was visited by Daniel Ellsberg who discussed his misgivings about the war.
 In June 1971 she submitted the completed manuscript to her publishers.